View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 A social, celebratory element for the community

 This is why contemporary Transitus services generally have a social, celebratory element for the community after the solemn marking of Francis’s death.
 These usually include delicious almond cookies—St. Francis’ favorite.
-Blessed Jacoba di Settesoli, a Roman noblewoman, would often bring these cookies to her friend, Francis.
+Lady Jacoba would often serve these cookies to her friend, Francis.
 He asked for them as he lay dying, surrounded by friends.

 Dominic Monti, OFM